datacite/tasks/.github/ISSUE_TEMPLATE/definition_of_done.md

 # DOD:

-To complete this DOD both the lead developer that code the feature needs to review and validate every item in the "Development checklist" has been completed and its working correctly.
+To complete this DOD  the lead developer that coded the feature needs to review and validate every item in the "Development checklist" has been completed and its working correctly.
 Note: automated test are not enough to tell a feature is working correctly.
 After the "Development checklist" is completed the designer must review and validated every item in "Product Engineering Checklist".